exercism/javascript/exercises/practice/saddle-points/.docs/instructions.md

 The data company provides the data as grids that show the heights of the trees.
 The rows of the grid represent the east-west direction, and the columns represent the north-south direction.

-An acceptable tree will be the the largest in its row, while being the smallest in its column.
+An acceptable tree will be the largest in its row, while being the smallest in its column.

 A grid might not have any good trees at all.
 Or it might have one, or even several.